-The Cooper's Hawk is a crow-sized woodland raptor that breeds throughout much of the United States, southern Canada, and northern Mexico.
-Despite its broad distribution, it is a secretive, inconspicuous species, particularly in the breeding season and even in areas where it is a common nester.
-It is more readily observed as a bird of passage at well-known migration watchsites, locations where raptors concentrate in migration.
-Female Cooper's Hawks are about one-third larger than males, and indeed this species shows among the greatest reversed size dimorphism of any of the world's hawks.
-Vocalizations, especially by the female, may be an essential element of the pair bond in this highly dimorphic bird.
-Midway in size between North America's larger Northern Goshawk (Accipiter gentilis) and the smaller Sharp-shinned Hawk (A. striatus), the Cooper's Hawk, like these other Accipiters, is a quintessential woodland hawk.
-With short, powerful, rounded wings and a relatively long tail that ensures maneuverability in dense cover, it is well adapted for quick pursuit of forest birds and mammals.
+The Cooper's Hawk is a crow-sized raptor that breeds in deciduous and mixed-deciduous forests throughout the United States, southern Canada, and northern Mexico.
+Across this broad distribution, which is expanding northward and southward, it is an inconspicuous species.
+However, since the 1970s, Cooper’s Hawks have commonly nested in suburban and urban landscapes, such that it is likely the most common backyard breeding raptor across North America.
+It also is a frequently observed bird of passage at autumnal migration watchsites, locations where raptors concentrate in migration.
+The female Cooper's Hawk is about one-third larger than the male, and indeed this species shows among the greatest reversed size dimorphism of any of the world's hawks.
+Vocalizations, especially by the female, may be an important element of the pair bond in this highly dimorphic species.
+Midway in size between the larger Northern Goshawk (Accipiter gentilis) and the smaller Sharp-shinned Hawk (A. striatus), the Cooper's Hawk, like these other accipiters, has short, powerful, rounded wings and a relatively long tail that ensures marked maneuverability in its quick pursuit of birds and mammals.

-The Cooper's Hawk breeds in extensive forests and smaller woodlots of deciduous, coniferous, and mixed pine-hardwoods, as well as in pine plantations, in both suburban and urban habitats.
-It captures a variety of prey, mainly medium-sized birds and mammals such as doves, jays, robins, chipmunks, and other rodents.
+The Cooper's Hawk breeds in both extensive areas of forest and smaller woodlots, as well as in pine plantations, and suburban and urban woodlands of towns and cities of all sizes.
+It also nests at high densities in the small wooded tracts in grasslands of the Northern Great Plains.
+It captures a variety of prey, mainly medium-sized, shrub- and ground-dwelling birds and mammals such as doves, jays, robins, chipmunks, and other rodents.

-The species was named in 1828 by Charles Bonaparte (American Ornithology) for his friend and fellow ornithologist, William C. Cooper, a New York scientist and father of James C. Cooper, who was later honored in the title of the Cooper Ornithological Society (Mearns and Mearns 1992a).
+The species was named in 1828 by Charles Bonaparte (American Ornithology) for his friend and fellow ornithologist, William C. Cooper, a New York scientist and father of James C. Cooper, who was later honored in the title of the Cooper Ornithological Society (17).